sk31337/open-component-model/cli/docs/reference/ocm_add_component-version.md

 ## ocm add component-version

-Add component version(s) to an OCM Repository stored as Common Transport Format archive (CTF) based on a "component-constructor" file
+Add component version(s) to an OCM Repository based on a "component-constructor" file

 ### Synopsis

-Add component version(s) to an OCM Common Transport Format archive (CTF) that can be reused for transfers.
+Add component version(s) to an OCM repository that can be reused for transfers.

 A "component-constructor" file is used to specify the component version(s) to be added.
 It can contain both a single component or many components.
-The component reference is used to determine the repository to add the components to.

 By default, the command will look for a file named "component-constructor.yaml" or "component-constructor.yml" in the current directory.
 If given a path to a directory, the command will look for a file named "component-constructor.yaml" or "component-constructor.yml" in that directory.